Atal Medical and Research University

-Atal Medical and Research University (AMRU) formerly known as Himachal Pradesh University of Health Sciences, is a university in Ner Chowk, Mandi, Himachal Pradesh, India. come to existence in 2019.
+Atal Medical and Research University, Himachal Pradesh (AMRU) formerly known as Himachal Pradesh University of Health Sciences, is a university in Ner Chowk, Mandi, Himachal Pradesh, India. come to existence in 2019.
 It is a first university in the state of Himachal Pradesh to specialise in Medicine and Health sciences.
 Prior to its establishment, all the medical, dental, ayurveda, homeopathy, allied and healthcare, super speciality colleges were affiliated with Himachal Pradesh University.
-Since 2019, the University is running from Shri Lal Bahadur Shastri Medical college campus located in Nerchowk, Distt Mandi, Himachal Pradesh and has not its own campus.
+Since 2019, the University is running from Shri Lal Bahadur Shastri Medical college campus located in Ner chowk, Distt Mandi, Himachal Pradesh and has not its own campus.